Masti (film series): Great Grand Masti (2016)

-The film features three friends Amar, Meet and Prem who always want fun (Masti).
-The film begins with the title song where the three friends marry Sapna, Rekha and Nisha.
+The film features three friends, Amar, Meet, and Prem, who always want fun (Masti).
+The film begins with the title song, where the three friends marry Sapna, Rekha, and Nisha.
 They are unhappy with their marital lives because of their brother-in-law, sister-in-law, and mother-in-law.
-Amar's mother-in-law wants her late husband to be reborn and on the order of a fraud baba (fake spiritual leader) she has stopped her daughter from having any physical relations with Amar for over six months to achieve the rebirth of her late husband.
-Prem's sister-in-law is attractive but silly, she comes to live with them and wants to sleep with her elder sister, forcing Prem to sleep on the couch away from his wife.
-Meet's wife is a twin and whenever he tries to go near his wife, it turns on his brother-in-law (who is a body builder).
-The connection between the two twins causes great problems like Meet's wife beating him up unintentionally when her brother is beating some goon up.
+Amar's mother-in-law wants her late husband to be reborn, and on the order of a fake spiritual leader, she has stopped her daughter from having any physical relations with Amar for over six months to achieve the rebirth of her late husband.
+Prem's sister-in-law is attractive but silly; she comes to live with them and wants to sleep with her elder sister, forcing Prem to sleep on the couch away from his wife.
+Meet's wife is a twin, and whenever he tries to go near his wife, it turns on his brother-in-law (who is a bodybuilder).
+The connection between the two twins causes great problems, like Meet's wife beating him up unintentionally when her brother is beating a goon up.

-One day they meet in a bar and decide to enjoy their lives.
-They decide to go to Amar's village to sell off his family haveli (old mansion) and meanwhile have fun with the beautiful ladies in the village.
+One day, they meet in a bar and decide to enjoy their lives.
+They decide to go to Amar's village to sell off his family's old mansion, and meanwhile, have fun with the beautiful ladies in the village.
 When they reach the village, they find out that people are scared of the haveli.
-An old man tells them that there used to be a father daughter duo who lived in the haveli 50 years ago, the daughter, Ragini was very beautiful and many boys were smitten by her beauty but her father never let any guy near her, at the age of 20, Ragini died due to snake bite but her soul still resides in the haveli in search of a man who'll do masti with her.
+An old man tells them that there used to be a father daughter duo who lived in the haveli 50 years ago, the daughter, Ragini was very beautiful and many boys were smitten by her beauty but her father never let any guy near her, at the age of 20, Ragini died due to snake bite but her soul still resides in the haveli in search of a man who will have fun with her.